buzzer-re/Write-ups/2020/Hackthebox/Machine - Sauna/README.md

 ## First shell from WinRM

-In the nmap scan, I notice that ***Microsoft HTTPAPI httpd 2.0 (SSDP/UPnP)*** service was running in the ***Windows Remote Management*** port, this Windows service allows to run commands inside a server, for management porpuse, not all users have access to that, but as this is a CTF, maybe our user has!
-For this exploration I will use [evil-winrm](https://github.com/Hackplayers/evil-winrm) tool, this is a ruby script that allows us to have a pseudo shell throuth WinRM.
+In the nmap scan, I notice that ***Microsoft HTTPAPI httpd 2.0 (SSDP/UPnP)*** service was running in the ***Windows Remote Management*** port, this Windows service allows to run commands inside a server, for management purpouses, not all users have access to that, but as this is a CTF, maybe our user has!
+For this exploration I will use [evil-winrm](https://github.com/Hackplayers/evil-winrm) tool, this is a ruby script that allows us to have a pseudo shell through WinRM.

 ```
 kali@kali:~$ evil-winrm -u fsmith -p Thestrokes23 -i 10.10.10.175